 Manganese Fertility in Soybean Production

-By Keith Diedrick, Area Agronomist
+Crop Insights by Keith Diedrick, Area Agronomist

 - Soybeans are more often deficient in manganese than in other micronutrients, and respond well to manganese fertilizers when deficient.

 - Manganese is more likely to be deficient in sandy soils, dry soils, high organic matter soils, and soils with high pH levels.

 - Fields with manganese deficiency are seldom affected uniformly.
 Manganese deficiency symptoms may also vary from field to field, and are strongly tied to soil properties.

 - Plant tissue analysis is the best tool for confirming a manganese deficiency.
 Randomly select a number of plants, picking the youngest fully-opened trifoliate from each.

 - To correct manganese deficiencies, a number of manganese sources may be used, with preference to chelated forms of manganese (as opposed to salt forms) supplied by foliar application.